SharePoint/PnP-Guidance/articles/Autotagging-sample-app-for-SharePoint.md

 ![Screenshot of the autotagging add-in start page, with three setup steps highlighted.](media/eb0521b2-11e2-4c57-8026-d7e838c21eae.png)

-## Using the ECM.Autotagging sample app
+## Using the ECM.Autotagging sample add-in
 <a name="sectionSection1"> </a>

 This sample uses a remote event receiver to automatically tag (add metadata to) documents that are added to a document library, with data from a custom user profile property.
 The process flow for autotagging documents using the remote event receiver is shown in Figure 3.